reiver/learn-golang-in-one-day/README.md

 It will output what is in the `line` variable.
 That way we can see if everything worked.

 OK, let's run the code.

-When we run the code we should see:
+When we run this code we should see: